anshuman73/team-feu-auth0/ffa-backend/README.md

 Currently, the process is simple as these 3 steps for a developer -

-1. Sign up on our platform
+1. Sign up on Auth0 and setup their app
 2. Copy paste a custom hook on their Auth0 project
 3. Copy paste a custom rule on their Auth0 project